ADD CONDITION

 If you are pregnant or breastfeeding, you should ask a health professional before use.

-If sore mouth symptoms do not improve in 7 days, see your dentist or doctor promptly.
+If your sore throat is severe or your sore mouth does not improve in 7 days, you should see your dentist or doctor promptly.

 Are there any contraindications for this drug?